Photo credit: Justin Katigbak for Disabled and Here

 Luann (Lulu) is a queer and disabled pinay cultural worker with over a decade of experience in digital strategy, creative production, and grassroots community building.
 Her art practice is an embodiment and collaboration with the Babaylan spirit, connecting the Self with the Collective to manifest new realities, bring balance to the Earth, and align with our Higher Selves.
-She is in service to using her practice in movement-building spaces, utilizing creative strategies and tactics to center the voices of communities directly impacted by systemic injustice and oppression.
+She is in service of using her practice in movement-building spaces, utilizing creative strategies and tactics to center the voices of communities directly impacted by systemic injustice and oppression.
 Luann’s previous experiences include working with AAPI communities, caregivers, and survivors of sexual violence.

 In 2015, she received her Master of Arts degree in Conflict Resolution at Portland State University with the project titled, “Comedy as a Platform for Marginalized Voices: Asian American Women and the Disoriented Comedy Showcase”.
 She is a 2017 recipient of the Golden Spot Award Residency, a curated artist-in-residency program with Caldera Arts, and has received funding from the Regional Arts and Culture Council.